GLeaM, Girls Leading through Mathematics, seeks to empower girls through the creative, logical and limitless art of mathematics.

 Catherine sees math as empowering and beautiful, and she loves to share that passion with members of GLeaM.

 Note: Although this site is geared towards girls and the majority of members are girls, everybody, including boys, is allowed to join GLeaM as long as they are respectful and support the community, and we welcome all members!

 GLeaM's website guides members through a variety of resources, including competition-related websites,

 listings of opportunities around Atlanta (and the nation!) and links to exciting topics in various fields of math.
 This creates an immersive experience for members and helps them to grow their knowledge and passion for STEM fields.

 Image: The work of Dutch mathematical artist, M. C. Escher

-Every week, an article will be uploaded about fascinating fields of math, as well as tips as to how to improve your math game, including prep for local and national competitions.
+Every other week, an article is uploaded about fascinating fields of math, as well as tips as to how to improve your math game, including prep for local and national competitions.

 A friendly server accessible for comments allows us to discuss the material and provide enrichment and puzzles for all types of puzzle lovers.